Know your guests

 If you already have access to this feature, you’ll want to read on to find out how you can use it to lure and reel in more guests.
 If this is the first you’ve heard of the Visitors’ Profile, get ready to find out what it’s all about.

 Travellers are visual beings.
 When they search for hotels online, it’s the images that immediately attract them to certain hotel profiles—and deter them from even considering others.
 But having high-quality images is only half the battle.
 The other half is having the right images.

-Should your image library showcase photos of your conference centre?
+Should your image library showcase photos of your conference center?
 Or is it better to feature your swimming pool?
-Only your Visitors’ Profile can tell you whether it’s mostly business travellers or vacationers who are perusing your profile, and therefore, which aspects of your property to put on display.
+Only your Visitors’ Profile can tell you whether it’s mostly business travelers or vacationers who are perusing your profile, and therefore, which aspects of your property to put on display.

 Want to give your profile more chances of being promoted in search results?
 Check off every one of your amenities, services, and facilities you know your guests will appreciate—because they’re checking them off to filter their ideal-hotel search results.
 Your hotel details, along with quality, relevant images and attractive rates, ensure that you appear—and appear ideal—to your target audience.